silaschk/weatherSolutions/README.md

 1. Clone this repository to your local machine:
 2. Navigate to the project directory:
 4. Install dependencies using npm:
+5. add Migration, then update the Database
-5. Start project in ISS Express
+6. Start project in ISS Express

 ## Technologies Used
 - .Net Core MVC